ngocdd94/Question_3_Automation_Script/README.md

 Execute command: "pip insatll -r requirements.txt" to install libraries

 **2. Run test**
-Execute command: "pytest --browser {chrome or edge}" to run test
+Execute command: "pytest --browser chrome -s -v -m home01" to run test

-After test is finished we can see test result in Report.html in root folder of the project.
+After test is finished we can see test result in "result.xlsx" in root folder of the project.